How To: Save For Retirement

 In this article: How to save for retirement is a commonly asked question when it comes to planning for retirement.
 The earlier you start saving, the better.

 You likely know the importance of saving for retirement, but the process itself can feel overwhelming.
 Understanding how to save for retirement is an essential aspect of your long term financial plan.
 While there are plenty of strategies and rules of thumb for being a smart saver, more often than not it’s about identifying a saving habit you can stick to and get the most of compound interest.
-The earlier you save, the more compounding can work in growing your nest egg over time.
+The earlier you save, the more your nest egg can grow over time.

 When Should I Start Saving for Retirement?

 The best time to start saving is once you have earned enough to pay for your expenses and have some extra money left over every month.
 Learning how to save for retirement will make sure you have enough to live off comfortably during retirement.
 A 2019 Northwestern Mutual study showed that people think there is a 45% chance they will outlive their savings, and 41% have taken no steps to address it.

 Your life varies considerably as you grow older, as does your income, spending, and saving potential.
 Getting a raise, buying a house, starting a family, your kids going off to college, big life changes that can affect your saving capacity.
 Retirement planning means you can have a strategy in place when these changes happen, so your saving habit can continue without you thinking much about it.

 How much to save for retirement depends on how you want to live your retirement.
 These may include starting a business, volunteering, traveling, going back to school, relaxation, and spending time with your family.
 Common thinking is that you should aim to spend around 80% of what you did pre-retirement.
 Later in this series we will explore the exact retirement income you should aim to achieve through saving and investment growth.